rafaelhofmann/db-scheduler/README.md

   * seem to consistently handle 10k executions/s for these configurations
   * throughput did not scale with postgres instance-size (4-8 core), so bottleneck is somewhere else

-Currently, polling strategy `lock-and-fetch` is implemented only for Postgres.
+Currently, polling strategy `lock-and-fetch` is implemented only for Postgres and MSSQL.
 Contributions adding support for more databases are welcome.

 ### User testimonial